Check & ensure the accessibility of PDF documents

 - Text instructions: Chapter 4 in the guide to creating accessible documents (opens in new tab)

-- Instructions for creating accessible PDF documents with Word, PowerPoint, Adobe InDesign: (opens in new tab) from the Working Group Services Disability and Studies (AG-SBS) at TU Dresden Downloads and materials
+- Instructions for creating accessible PDF documents with Word, PowerPoint, Adobe InDesign: Downloads and materials (opens in new tab) from the Working Group Services Disability and Studies (AG-SBS) at TU Dresden

 Ensuring the accessibility of a PDF - without a source document?